Exploring the Top Attractions in Zanzibar: A Visitor’s Guide

 And here's a tip: the restaurants lining the beach serve up fresh seafood; definitely try the grilled octopus—it's to die for!

 After a long day of exploring, Forodhani Gardens offers a magical evening experience.
-Picture this: under twinkling stars, the gardens transform into a bustling night market filled with street food stalls offering everything from kebabs to savory Zanzibari pizza.
+Picture this: under twinkling stars, the gardens transform into a bustling night market filled with stalls offering everything from kebabs to savory Zanzibari pizza.

 Practical Info: Entry is free, and food prices are incredibly budget-friendly—most items range from $1 to $5.
 It's best to arrive by 6 PM when the market comes to life, but be prepared for a crowd—weekends are particularly busy with locals.

-Pro Tip: Don't miss tasting the sugarcane juice; it's refreshing after a day in the sun!
+: Don't miss tasting the sugarcane juice; it's refreshing after a day in the sun!

 Prison Island